Snowie7/Snowie7/README.md

 - 👀 I’m interested in Human hacking nd traveling
 - 🌱 I’m currently learning hacking
 - 💞️ I’m looking to collaborate on learning
-- 📫 How to reach me just one msg away
+- 📫 How to reach me just one msg away onli if am in a mood.

 <!---
 Snowie7/Snowie7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.